When it comes to starting a dog clothing line, you may find yourself in a place where you have to make some big decisions.

 Fortunately, when we order shirts we get them from a website known as S&S Activewear, which has a warehouse near our company.

-One of the most challenging and critical pieces to starting your dog clothing line is determining how much to charge for your dog clothing.
+One of the most challenging aspects to starting a dog clothing line is determining how much to charge for your dog clothes.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.